emsesp/EMS-ESP32/README.md

 The EMS circuit will work with both 3.3V and 5V.
 It's easiest though to power directly from the ESP8266's 3V3 line and run a steady 5V into the microcontroller.

 Powering the ESP can be either via the USB from a PC or external 5V power supply or from the EMS itself using a buck step-down converter.
 The EMS provides about a 15V AC current direct from the EMS line, or around 12V from the 3.5" service jack.
-The advantage of using the EMS for power is obviously the exclusion of an external power adapter and you can place the small circuit in line with the thermostat tucked away close to the boiler or inside the thermostat.
+The advantage of using the EMS for power is obviously the exclusion of an external power adapter and you can place the small circuit in line with the thermostat tucked away close to the boiler or thermostat.
 The circuit's bridge rectifier will produce about 14.5V DC at UEMS (see schematic).
 I use a [Pololu D24C22F5](https://www.pololu.com/product/2858) which is 5V/2A buck step-down module.
 The additional part of the circuit is shown below along with an earlier breadboard prototype using a NodeMCU2 (with the additional LEDs):

 | Power Circuit                              | Assembled Example                                    |
 | ------------------------------------------ | ---------------------------------------------------- |
 | ![Power circuit](doc/schematics/power.PNG) | ![Breadboard](doc/schematics/breadboard_example.png) |

 ***28/Oct/2018: Warning!
 Transmitting telegram packages while using the EMS bus to power the ESP8266 can cause interference due of the large current drain on some board designs.
-I'm revising that piece of the circuit with a supercapacitor to see if it helps and will update the schematics soon.***
+I'm revising that piece of the circuit and will update the schematics soon.***

 ## How The EMS Bus Works